mquinson/C-2nd-language/README.md

 programmable systems.

-This course is also a very good introduction to the topic of opertating systems.
+This course is also a very good introduction to the topic of operating systems.
 The rudimentary concepts of OS are presented and worked with (processes, I/O, inter-process communication).
 They should however be reinforced in futher courses afterwards.

+The lectures are in English while the practical are in French.
+I plan to translate everything to English at some point, but didn't find the time so far.